microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 # Deploy the bot to Azure
 See [Deploy your C# bot to Azure][50] for instructions.

-The deployment process assumes you have an account on Microsoft Azure and are able to log into the [Microsoft Azure Portal][60].
+The deployment process assumes you have an account on Microsoft Azure and are able to log into the [Microsoft Azure Portal][Azure].

 If you are new to Microsoft Azure, please refer to [Getting started with Azure][70] for guidance on how to get started on Azure.